Artisians/SaberBot/README.md

 post reaches the set amount of which is configured by using “setstarlimit”, the post is then embedded inside the selected channel for everyone to go back to.

-# Color Role System:

-A way for users to pick their favorite color to show off in chat.
-By simply using the "coloradd" command, which prompts you to type [Name of the color], and the [Color Hex Code].
-It then adds the color to the color list which is shown by using the "colorlist" command, and selecting the color from the list by simply writing the "pick [color]".

 # Fun Commands:

 8-ball Is a service that can answer the user’s questions by sending the question